klau88/gamepoint/README.md

 A Laravel 11 application built for Gamepoint to show payment data in different structures.

-This project includes some API routes which accept and return JSON so that it can be extended for API calls in the future.
-There is no authentication required to use the API routes for now.
-Authentication and authorization could be added in the future as well.

-To not have the home page be a 404, I have simply added a link there to the orders index page.
+To not have the home page be a 404, I have simply added a link there to the payments dashboard.

 **URIs:**
 - `/` - Homepage